GP earnings calculator

 Number of patients seen per hour

 Patient consulting times vary, and the convention is to align this with standards set by Medicare Australia which is a time-based measurement.
-A standard patient consult is typically under 20 minutes and is known as a ‘Level B’ (most GPs don’t take the full 20 minutes; according to RACGP data, GPs spend an average of 17 minutes with their patients).
+A standard patient consult is typically under 20 minutes and is known as a ‘Level B’.
+According to RACGP data, GPs spend an average of 19 minutes with their patients.

 Longer and shorter sessions are possible and will change your annual earnings.